 All traps were checked early each morning, but after the end of the nocturnal activity period.
 One trapline in each treatment was set, followed by the second in the next week.
 The first trapline to be trapped in each treatment unit was selected at random by using a random number generator.

 Species, sex and reproductive condition of individual small mammals, trap station and any unusual features (e.g., the presence of ticks, fleas or bot fly larvae, variation in color pattern such as stars or blazes) were recorded at each capture of an individual in each trapping period.
 Body mass was recorded during the first capture of an individual on a trapline.
 Reproductive information recorded for males was the presence or absence of scrotal testes.
 Pregnancy was determined by palpation of the abdomen of females; no effort was made to assess the number of embryos.
 Presence or absence of conspicuous mammae also was recorded.
 Conspicuous mammae indicated that the female had been reproductively active and had nursed offspring.
-Individuals were weighed to nearest 0.5 g for those weighing < 50 g and nearest 1 g for those weighing > 50 g by using Pesola balances of an appropriate size.
+Individuals were weighed to nearest 0.5 g for those weighing less than or equal to 50 g and nearest 1 g for those weighing greater than 50 g by using Pesola balances of an appropriate size.

 Form of Data Output: The total number of mammals captured by species by trapline forms the database CSM06.